How to Get Into Cambridge Medicine

 As with any university application in the UK, you will need to write and submit a Personal Statement via UCAS.
 This 4,000-character document is your way of presenting your abilities, character and drive to study medicine to the admissions team at Cambridge, so it is important to take your time and ensure you have presented yourself in the best possible light.

-The Personal Statement will need to be submitted by October 15th, when it will be used in conjunction with your grades and BMAT results to decide if you will be shortlisted for an interview with the university.
+The Personal Statement will need to be submitted by October 15th, when it will be used in conjunction with your grades and UCAT results to decide if you will be shortlisted for an interview with the university.

 You can learn more about how Personal Statements work and how you perfect yours in our Ultimate UCAS Personal Statement Guide, but the basic topics that you will need to cover include your motivation, research, relevant extra-curricular activities and work experience (more on the soon).
 By writing about all of these things in a concise, engaging and genuine manner, you should stand a good chance of being invited to interview.